Pruritus ani can be caused by many things, including:

 Talk with your doctor about the best treatment plan for you.
 Ideally, the cause of the problem will be identified and treated.
 For example, antibiotics may be prescribed to treat a bacterial infection.
 Treatment for the itching and irritation may include:

-- Gently cleanse the area with water when bathing
+- Gently cleaning the area with water when bathing

-- Use cotton, gauze, or cornstarch to absorb moisture
+- Using cotton, gauze, or cornstarch to absorb moisture

-- Avoid irritants (such as bubble baths, certain foods)
+- Avoiding irritants such as bubble baths or certain foods

 - Over-the-counter or prescription cream or ointment containing hydrocortisone or other corticosteroids to reduce itching and provide protection